manthisshrimp/PhysSquares/README.md

-# MomentumSquares
+# PhysSquares
 Small scale momentum simulation with some OpenCL integration.

-Requires j2dgl v0.01.
+Requires latest version of j2dgl.